FStarLang/fstar-vscode-assistant/README.md

    lines have been fully verified.

 4. Light checked: On the right, the next few lines have a blue dashed line in the gutter.
 These lines were processed by F*, but the user instructed F* to only light check it.
+As you can see, these lines are not actually proven correct by F* (e.g., `let x : nat = -1` is accepted).
 You can choose to disable displaying this blue line indicator in the user settings (see below).

-5. Fly checked: On the right, after the blue lines, we have regions that are marked with a grey line in the gutter.
-These lines have been flychecked, i.e., F* checked them implicitly as the user was typing.
-   You can disable flychecking and the flychecking marker, but flychecking is useful for at least two reasons:

-   - Until a region of the buffer has been successfully flychecked, there's no point in asking F* to verify it (by pressing Ctrl+., see below), since that will definitely fail.

-   - Code that has been successfully flychecked has symbols loaded in the IDE, so you can hover on symbols for their type, jump to definitions etc.

 #### Basic Navigation